QubesOS/qubes-doc/common-tasks/block-devices.md

  2. If you want to use the GUI, you're done.
 Click the Device Manager ![device manager icon] and select the `loop0`-device to attach it to another qube.

-    If you rather use the commandline, continue:
+    If you rather use the command line, continue:

     In dom0, run `qvm-block` to display known block devices.
 The newly created loop device should show up: